JuliaLang/www.julialang.org/downloads/platform.md

 Navigate to `/usr/local/bin` and remove the `julia` file.
 Then type the following command:

 ```
-ln -s /Applications/Julia-<version>.app/Contents/Resources/julia/bin/julia /usr/local/bin/julia
+ln -s /Applications/Julia-{{stable_release}}.app/Contents/Resources/julia/bin/julia /usr/local/bin/julia
 ```

-which creates a symlink to the Julia version of your choosing.
+which creates a symlink to a Julia version (here {{stable_release}}) of your choosing.

-Remember to replace the version of `Julia-<version>.app` above with the version of your Julia app.
 Once that is done, you can close the shell profile page and quit Terminal.
 Now, just simply open Terminal again, type in `julia` in it, and it should run your version of Julia!

 You can uninstall Julia by deleting Julia.app and the packages directory in `~/.julia`.
 Multiple Julia.app binaries can co-exist without interfering with each other.
 If you would also like to remove your preferences files, remove `~/.juliarc.jl` and `~/.julia_history`.